Chapel of the Annunciation, Żurrieq: Frescos

-Architecture and Interior
+Architecture and interior

 A pathway leads to the chapel and one has to descend three steps to enter.
 The chapel is built in the late medieval style.
 The square doors appear to have been originally ogival which is a common characteristic of Gothic architecture.
 The church has a height of 7.3 metres and a width of 5.2 metres.

 The interior of the church consists of four pointed arches typical of medieval churches.
 The arch closest to the altar has the remains of a Rood screen.
 The church has one altar and includes a painting of the Annunciation above it.
 It was painted by Renè Sacco in 2003.
 The church also has a number of tombs.
 Also beside the church a number of graves were discovered.

-Archaeological Findings
+Archaeological findings

 Archaeologists from the University of Malta and of Oxford discovered a number of medieval coins and pieces of pottery.
 The foundations of the previous 13th century church were discovered.
 Also it was discovered that the church was built on the foundations of a Roman villa.
 In the church yard one can see a number of items dating back to Roman times such as the stone olive mortar.

-Present Day
+Recent history

 The chapel in itself is a medieval treasure and Din l-Art Helwa is undertaking extensive monitoring exercises in order to determine the chapel’s exact condition and, correspondingly, the most adequate remedies.

 The chapel is open for visits every first Sunday of the month, from 9.00 am to 12 noon.

 It is listed on the National Inventory of the Cultural Property of the Maltese Islands.